dataSci-rigo/W251/hw7/HW7.md

 It only captures front facing faces(+/-45 degs).
 It is good enough for certain applications.

 ##### What framerate does this method achieve on the Jetson?
 Where is the bottleneck?
 It produces images with no delay.
-It seem faster than opencv.
+It seem much faster than opencv, which is already fast.

 ##### Which is a better quality detector: the OpenCV or yours?
-Mine is very quality.
+Mine is better quality.